The words analog and digital are used a lot, but what do they mean? Here we'll look at those two worlds which you use every day.

 Here is the combination of low-c and high-c playing simultaneously.
 You can see how the high note is added on top of the more slow changing low note.
 Your ear takes in this signal, and pulls it apart so you hear both the low note and the high note.
 It's impressive that the ear can take in this jumbled signal, and pull out and hear the constituents.

 As another example, here is low-C and the C note one octave higher:

 What does the sum of the above two look like?
 To convince yourself of the sum behavior, you can draw the two signals on graph paper, manually measure the heights and do the addition, to verify that the sum indeed looks like this:

-This "sum" idea is how noise-cancelling headphones work -- detecting the ambient sound and creating an exactly opposite sound to feed into your ear, so they cancel out leaving silence.
+This "sum" idea is how noise-cancelling headphones work -- detecting the ambient sound and creating an exactly opposite sound (multiplying by -1) to feed into your ear, so they cancel out leaving silence.

 Analog is the pre-digital way of transmitting or storing a signal.
 Examples:

 The first telephone was very analog, and in fact the wired phone in your house still works this way (an example of network effect inertia).
 Follow the trail of the sound signal.

 The old LP record format is totally analog.
 The sound signal is recorded as little hills and valleys in the plastic groove that runs around the record.
 For playback, a needle sits in the groove, the record spins, and the hills and valleys make tiny up and down movements of the needle.
 The needle is hooked up, in essence, to a microphone-like device which translates the up-down movement of the needle to an electrical signal, which eventually is sent to the speakers to translate the signal back into sound.

 Examples of analog technology you may still use.
 FM is more noise-resistant, but still analog.

 Pure signal, e.g. put into one end of the phone